DiegoPaniagua23/multimodal-analysis-MIR/README.md

 ## 📚 Course Content

-This course covers key areas of music informatio retrieval and deep learning including:
+This course covers key areas of music information retrieval and deep learning including:

 1. **Fundamentals of DL**
    - Deep Feedforward Networks
    - Back propagation for deep neural networks
    - Regularization and optimization concepts for deep learning
-   - Pytorch for DL
+   - PyTorch for DL

 2. **Concepts of computational musicology and signal processing**
    - Basic concepts of music and harmony
    - Symbolic representations
      - Sheet music, notes, MIDI, and piano roll
    - Acoustic representations
      - Introduction to audio signal processing
      - Sinusoidal signals and sound
      - Tonalities and center frequencies
      - Time-frequency analysis
      - Fourier analysis and the spectrogram
      - Logarithmic frequency spectrograms: Chromagram, MEL, and CQT

 3. **DL architectures and multimodal analysis**
    - The encoder-decoder model
    - DL architectures: convolutional, recurrent, and transformer networks
      - Transfer learning and pre-trained models
      - Language models and large language models (LLMs)
      - Multimodal data analysis: concepts and the Multimodal Transformer

 4. **Applications**
    - Some examples will be covered, such as: genre classification, harmony analysis, transcription, etc.